OTC Research

 Our Research Committee organizes scientific symposia on an annual basis.
 A broad array of clinical surgeons, research-interested surgeons and scientists with different specializations are attending.

 2023: Fracture-Related Infections.
-This Workshop was held in Rome, November 16-17, 2023.
+This workshop was held in Rome, November 16-17, 2023.

 2022: Clinical Research changing clinical practice.
 The workshop was held in Lyon, France, November 11 to 12, 2022, providing the basis for offering the 2023 research grants.